Autodesk leads $7 million investment in construction software startup Bridgit

 “We are very actively working on improving forecasting within our product so construction companies don’t just have a view of what their project allocations are and their people needs are today, but they’re able to forecast up to five years into the future and get some recommendations on which individuals may be a good fit for that job based on availability and skill set,” Brodie said.

-Bridgit currently has 50 employees and is based in the Ontario region of Waterloo, Canada.
+Bridgit currently has 50 employees and is based in Waterloo, Canada.
 The company has raised $15.7 million to date.

 Construction AI startups are also exploring ways to automate construction sites with robotics, drones, computer vision, and data.
 Other startups working to digitize data for construction startups or power AI solutions include Indus.ai, Disperse, and OnSiteIQ.